lucaswerkmeister/m3api/README.md

   This is mostly useful in library code, when you don’t know the `formatversion` of the response;
   you can import the helper from `core.js` (but not `browser.js` or `node.js`).

-- The `authorization` request option can be used to set the `Authorization` request header.
+- The `accessToken` request option can be used to send an OAuth 2.0 access token in the `Authorization` request header.
-  You can use this directly with an owner-only OAuth 2.0 client, by setting the option to the string `Bearer ACCESS_TOKEN` (where *ACCESS_TOKEN* is the access token MediaWiki generated for you);
+  You can use this directly with an owner-only OAuth 2.0 client, where MediaWiki will show you the access token right after registering the client;
   to use a regular OAuth 2.0 client and make requests authenticated as another user, use the [m3api-oauth2][] extension package.